demystifying-programming-TA/DP/session1/tutorial_commandline.md

 If you get an error message to that effect:

-Firstly pause and ask yourself if what you are doing is what you actually meant to do
+Firstly - pause and ask yourself if what you are doing is what you actually meant to do

 Secondly - assuming you are still OK with the command:

-On Mac/Linux you can use the ```sudo```  command ahead of your command (e.g. ``` sudo ls```).
+On *Mac/Linux* you can use the ```sudo```  command ahead of your command (e.g. ``` sudo ls```).
 When entering ```sudo``` mode, you will be asked to enter your administrator password - note that it won't look like you are typing anything, continue entering your password and press enter once you are done.

-On Windows (though not entirely the same) you can run close PowerShell and reopen it "as an administrator" by right clicking the app which will elevate your hacking powers.
+On *Windows* (though not entirely the same) you can run close PowerShell and reopen it "as an administrator" by right clicking the app which will elevate your hacking powers.